 The strength of the founder-led model is continuity.
 Rocket Lab has a clear strategic identity: build real hardware, own more of the space stack and become a trusted provider for commercial and government missions.
 The risk is that founder-led credibility can become overly concentrated.
 Investors must still judge execution by milestones, margins, contracts and delivery, not only by vision.

-Insiders, Institutions and Market Positioning
+Insiders, Institutions, Index Inclusion and Market Positioning

 For an evergreen stock hub, ownership matters because it helps explain who is involved in the story and how the float may behave.
 Rocket Lab has a large retail following, meaningful institutional attention and founder visibility.
 That combination can create powerful upside moves when sentiment turns, but it can also increase volatility when expectations become crowded.